mitre-ace-direct/ace-direct/iam/README.md

 #### Solution 2

-After you install Tomcat but before you run the OpenAM configuration tool, make sure you change ownership of `/opt/tomcat` to the tomcat user. `sudo chown tomcat /opt/tomcat/`
+After you install tomcat but before you run the OpenAM configuration tool, make sure you change ownership of `/opt/tomcat` to the tomcat user. `sudo chown tomcat /opt/tomcat/`

 ---